Go Back Up

 What is a qualifying life event?

-When the Affordable Care Act (ACA) went into effect, it guaranteed that everyone who applied for individual health insurance would be approved for and enrolled in coverage.
-The time period when anyone can enroll in a health plan is called open enrollment.
+When the Affordable Care Act (ACA) went into effect, it ensured that anyone who applied for individual health insurance would get approved and enrolled.
+Open enrollment is the yearly timeframe when Americans can sign up for, renew, or adjust their health insurance plans.

-In this article, we'll go over the qualifying life events that trigger a special enrollment period and discuss what you need to do once your special enrollment period starts.
+In this article, we'll go over the qualifying life events that trigger a special enrollment period.
+We’ll also discuss what you need to do once your SEP starts.

 A qualifying life event is an event in your life that makes you eligible for a special enrollment period.
-This allows you to enroll in health care coverage outside of the annual open enrollment period that takes place at the end of the calendar year.
+This allows you to enroll in a health insurance plan outside of the annual open enrollment period that takes place at the end of the calendar year.
 A special enrollment period generally lasts 60 days before or after the qualifying life event.

 Qualifying life events are beneficial because they prevent you from experiencing a gap in coverage if you lose your health insurance for a legitimate reason outside the standard open enrollment timeframe.

-There are four basic types of qualifying events:
+The four basic types of qualifying events are:

 • Loss of health coverage